buildasaurs/XcodeServerSDK/README.md

 [cocoapodswatchos]:https://github.com/CocoaPods/CocoaPods/pull/3681
 [watchossample]:https://github.com/neonichu/native-watchOS-example

-# Projects using XcodeServerSDK
+# :tada: Projects using XcodeServerSDK
 - [Buildasaur](https://github.com/czechboy0/Buildasaur) - connect Xcode Server with GitHub Pull Requests.
 - (using XcodeServerSDK too?
 Send a PR with a link to your project added here!)

 Want to create yours but need some inspiration?
 Watch [this WWDC 2015 session](https://developer.apple.com/videos/wwdc/2015/?id=410) on Xcode Server!
 Using hardware buttons to start integrations?
 Why not!
 The sky is the limit.

-# License
+# :v: License
 [MIT](https://github.com/czechboy0/XcodeServerSDK/blob/master/LICENSE)

-# Building & Testing
+# :ship: Building & Testing
 We use [CocoaPods](https://github.com/CocoaPods/CocoaPods) for dependency management.
 When you clone the repo, you'll need to run `pod install` to download the necessary dependencies.

-# Contributing
+# :pencil2: Contributing
 Create an issue or (preferably) send a pull request.
 Do you just want to get involved and help out?
 See the issues marked as [up-for-grabs](https://github.com/czechboy0/XcodeServerSDK/labels/up-for-grabs).
 These are the ones just waiting for some beautiful soul like you to build/fix it.
 We just don't have enough bandwidth and any help is welcome :) (You'll be in the contributors list of the release if you send a PR! :fireworks:)

-# Origin Story
+# :santa: Origin Story
 This code has been pulled out of [Buildasaur](https://github.com/czechboy0/Buildasaur), bringing you integration of GitHub Pull Requests to Xcode Bots.

-# Author
+# :alien: Author
 Honza Dvorsky
 [honzadvorsky.com](http://honzadvorsky.com)
 [@czechboy0](https://twitter.com/czechboy0)